DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 1-5, 14, 16-24 and 33 is/are rejected under 35 U.S.C.
-102(a)(1)) as anticipated by or, in the alternative, under 35 U.S.C.
-103 as obvious over DeLaCruz et al. (DeLaCruz) (US 2020/0371154 A1).
+103 as being unpatentable over DeLaCruz et al. (DeLaCruz) (US 2020/0371154 A1) as evidenced by or in view of Usami et al. (Usami) (KR 20040097378 A).

-In regards to claim 1, DeLaCruz (Figs. 1A-2C and associated text and items) discloses a bonded structure (Figs. 1B-2C) comprising: a semiconductor element (items 2a or 2b) comprising active circuitry (item 35, paragraph 35); and a security die (item 2a) electrically connected and directly bonded to a surface of the semiconductor element (item 2b) without an adhesive along a bonding interface (item 8, Abstract, paragraph 12), the security die (item 2a) comprising a security core (items 30 plus 31 plus 24a, plus 24b), wherein the security core (items 30 plus 31 plus 24a, plus 24b) contains an encryption logic (items 24a and/or 24b, paragraph 37) and a memory (items 31, paragraph 30), and wherein the security core (items 30 plus 31 plus 24a, plus 24b) is configured to perform at least one of decrypting signals to be transferred to the active circuitry (item 35) and encrypting signals received from the active circuitry (item 35, paragraphs 17, 23, 25, 36, 37, 49, 51).
+In regards to claim 1, DeLaCruz (Figs. 1A-2C and associated text and items) discloses a bonded structure (Figs. 1B-2C) comprising: a semiconductor element (items 2a or 2b) comprising active circuitry (item 35, paragraph 35); and a security die (item 2a) electrically connected and directly bonded to a surface of the semiconductor element (item 2b) without an adhesive along a bonding interface (item 8, Abstract, paragraph 12), the security die (item 2a) comprising a security core (items 30 plus 31 plus 24a, plus 24b), wherein the security core (items 30 plus 31 plus 24a, plus 24b) contains an encryption logic (items 24a and/or 24b, paragraph 37) and a memory (items 31, paragraph 30), and wherein the security core (items 30 plus 31 plus 24a, plus 24b) is configured to perform at least one of decrypting signals to be transferred to the active circuitry (item 35) and encrypting signals received from the active circuitry (item 35, paragraphs 17, 23, 25, 36, 37, 49, 51) by conductive pads (items 21a, 21b) across the bonding interface (item 8).
 Examiner notes that the Applicant needs to claim structurally how the security core is configured in order to achieve such functionality rather than merely stating what is capable to do.
 Examiner takes the position that these are merely instructions, that cannot be physically seen, that aid in performing this function.
 DelaCruz (paragraph 37) discloses that the security blocks 24a, 24b can be configured to encrypt or decrypt date.

 Therefore it would have been obvious to one ordinary skill in the art before the effective filing date to configure one security block to encrypt and the other security block to decrypt if so desired by one of ordinary skill in the art.